Putting Data into Object Storage

 - Bucket Name: The system generates a default bucket name that reflects the current year, month, day, and time, for example bucket-20190306-1359.
 If you change this default to any other bucket name, use letters, numbers, dashes, underscores, and periods.
 Avoid entering confidential information.

-- Standard is the primary, default Object Storage tier for storing frequently accessed data that requires fast and immediate access.
+- Standard is the primary, default storage tier used for Object Storage service data.
+Use the Standard tier for storing frequently accessed data that requires fast and immediate access.

-- Archive is a special tier for storing infrequently accessed data that requires long retention periods.
+- Archive is the default storage tier used for Archive Storage service data.
+Use the Archive tier for storing rarely accessed data that requires long retention periods.
 Access to data in the Archive tier is not immediate.
-You must restore archived data before it’s accessible.
-For more information, see Overview of Archive Storage.
+Archived data must be restored before the data is accessible.

 - Object Events: Select Emit Object Events if you want to enable the bucket to emit events for object state changes.
 For more information about events, see Overview of Events.

 - Encryption: Buckets are encrypted with keys managed by Oracle by default, but you can optionally encrypt the data in this bucket using your own Vault encryption key.
 To use Vault for your encryption needs, select Encrypt Using Customer-Managed Keys.
 Then, select the Vault Compartment and Vault that contain the master encryption key you want to use.
 Also select the Master Encryption Key Compartment and Master Encryption Key.
 For more information about encryption, see Overview of Vault.
 For details on how to create a vault, see Managing Vaults.

 - Tags: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are not sure whether to apply tags, skip this option (you can apply tags later) or ask your administrator.